ImperialCardioGenetics/homologous-missense-constraint/README.md

 # Instructions for use

 How to run the software on your data
 (OPTIONAL) Reproduction instructions

-# Manuscript figures
+# Manuscript figures --->

 # License

+The data provided here is available under the <a href="https://opendatacommons.org/licenses/odbl/summary/index.html">ODC Open Database License (ODbL) </a>: you are free to share and modify the data provided here as long as you attribute any public use of the database, or works produced from the database; keep the resulting data-sets open; and offer your shared or adapted version of the dataset under the same ODbL license.

 # Citation